racket/rhombus/rhombus/0000-rhombus.md

 ## Function expressions

 The `fun` form also works in a function position (as λ).
-Just like `fun` in JavaScript, the expression variant omits a function name.
+Just like `function` in JavaScript, the expression variant omits a function name.

 ```